shipshapecode/website-nuxt/content/blog/posts/2022-08-24-whats-platform-developer.md

 This does not mean though that you cant enable small suggestions such as enabling new lint rules, though keep in mind if there are a ton of small changes these MR's should have the rule set to warn and many small merge requests here are better for the sake of the pull/merge request viewer.

+This also might be using existing project management solutions to reduce friciton for existing developers.

 # Explaning Platform Engineering to New Developers

 This can often be pretty hard, solutions often must be prototyped either in scratch projects outside of work repos, refactors can often take many months to deliver, with multiple iterations often requiring us to identify the most pertitent part of a suggested change.

 Spike branches are often made just to deciminate the information for a suggested change.

+# Interviewing Developers across the org for pain points

-Developers must also be carful and understand the company culutre and what tools will actually be used and accepted across the organization.
+During interviews must understand the company culutre and what tools will actually be used and accepted across the organization before starting on work

 # Parallel Fields